A recent Court of Appeal decision confirms that insurance companies don't have to tell claimants about limitation periods.

 The Ontario government continues to allow insurance companies to erode coverage for Ontario motor vehicle accident victims.
 The draft Common Traffic Impairment (CTI) Guideline proposes to reduce available treatment to below critical levels.

-Today, Martin & Hillyer released its updated 2015-16 Guide to Personal Injury Lawsuits for Medical and Rehabilitation Professionals.
-The Guide is a free quick-reference tool for members of medical and rehabilitation-related professions who become involved as experts and treatment providers in personal injury litigation.
+The Martin & Hillyer Guide is a free quick-reference tool for healthcare providers who become involved in personal injury litigation.

 Slater and Gordon is a massive publicly traded international law firm that recently made the financial news in Australia when its share price took a fall of more than forty percent.
 The company has been an aggressive proponent of Alternative Business Structures (ABS), a law firm structure that permits non-lawyers to own law firms.